-Rotterdam offers many specialised doctors, and the Erasmus Medical Centrum is the biggest and most diverse of the eight academic hospitals in the Netherlands.
+Rotterdam and Schiedam offer many specialised doctors, and the Erasmus Medical Centrum is the biggest and most diverse of the eight academic hospitals in the Netherlands.
 After taking out your (obligatory) national health insurance, one thing is for sure: in Rotterdam, you’re in good medical hands.

 In the Netherlands, the family doctor (huisarts), also known as a general practitioner or GP, plays an important role in healthcare.
 Your Dutch GP will be your primary physician, compiling your medical information and maintaining contact with most of the medical institutions you need to visit.
 Before you go to a medical specialist, physiotherapist or psychologist, you must visit the GP first for a referral note.
 This ensures that the GP is aware of any health problems and can advise you whether you need specialised care and if so, which specialist you need to visit.